MaksimSavich/discord-attendance-bot/readme.md

 2. Create a .env file in the base directory:
     ```env
     TOKEN=BOT_TOKEN
-3. Ensure that the config file that is generated at the first start looks similar as the content below:
+3. Ensure that the config file that is generated at the first start looks similar to the content below:
     ```json
     {
         "prefix": "!",
         "autoDeleteDelay": "30",
         "modRoleID": 1234567
     }

+## TODO
+- [] Switch all commands to slash commands